microsoft/promptflow/examples/flows/evaluation/eval-multi-turn-metrics/README.md

 answer_relevance is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

-* context_recall: Measures each sentence in the ground truth and classify of the sentence can be attributed to the given context or not based on provided question, context and ground_truth.

-context_recall is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

-* context_precision: Measures if the context was useful in arriving at the given ground truth based on provided question, context and ground_truth.

-context_precision is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

-* answer_similarity: Measures the similarity between the answer and ground_truth.

-answer_similarity is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best

-* answer_correctness: Measure whether the answer is correct based on the provided answer and ground truth.

-answer_correctness is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

-* answer_quality: Measures the answer quality for each of the following factors based on provided question and answer:
+* conversation_quality: Measures the answer quality for each of the following factors based on provided question and answer:
     - Accuracy and relevance: How well does the bot provide correct and reliable information or advice that matches the user's intent and expectations, and uses credible and up-to-date sources or references to support its claims?
 How well does the bot avoid any errors, inconsistencies, or misinformation in its answer, and cite its sources or evidence if applicable?
     - Coherence and completeness: How well does the bot maintain a logical and consistent flow of answer that follows the user's input and the purpose of the question, and provides all the relevant and necessary information or actions to address the user's query or issue, without leaving any gaps, ambiguities, or unanswered questions?
     - Engagement and tone: How well does the bot capture and maintain the user's interest and attention, and motivate them to continue the conversation or explore the topic further, using natural and conversational language, personality, and emotion? how well does the bot's tone match or adapt to the user's tone and mood?
 Does the bot avoid being rude, sarcastic, condescending, or too formal or informal, and convey respect, empathy, and politeness?